Course Outline

 Goal:

-The goal of this task is to apply knowledge from the semester to a case scenario.
+The goal of this task is to apply knowledge from the trimester to a case scenario.
 Key concepts assessed will include the ability to classify and interpret data about the individual in the case scenario to provide person-centered, evidenced-based nutrition advice while remaining within scope of professional practice.

 Product: Examination - Centrally Scheduled